lajohnston/smslib/docs/palette.md

 # Color Palette (palette.asm)

 Handles the VDP color palettes.
-There are 2 palettes of 16 color slots
+There are 2 palettes of 16 color slots:

 - Each background pattern (tile) can use either the first 16 slots (0-15) or the last 16 (16-31)
-- Sprites can only use the last 16 slots (16-31).
-Slot 16 is used for its transparent color
+- Sprites can only use the last 16 slots (16-31)

+The first color slot of each palette (slot 0 or slot 16) is used as the transparent color.
+This color will be omitted for sprites.
+Background tiles aren't affected by it unless they are marked as a 'priority' in the tilemap.
+Priority background patterns are rendered in front of sprites, except for the first color which is rendered behind.

 The color in each slot is a byte containing 2-bit RGB color values (--BBGGRR).